-Lost in Translation are rapidly becoming established as one of the UK’s leading contemporary circus companies.
+Lost in Translation is one of the UK’s leading contemporary circus companies.
 Our blend of high-level, dynamic circus skills within a character driven theatrical context and trademark warm humour has audiences howling in appreciation.

 We create both indoor and outdoor ensemble-based performances, working with a tight-knit group of performers from Italy, France, Ireland and Australia.
-The results are accessible, multi-layered performance told through a highly physical language.
+This results in extraordinary, multi-layered performances told through physical language.

-Frequently working with specially composed music, our shows feature a strong comic bent and the ability to amaze and move audience across cultural and language barriers.
-We have a deep desire to connect people, communities, and cultures, and actively work to engage and develop new audiences through the performance and by offering high quality outreach and educational activities in collaboration with our presenting partners.
+Our performances are open and accessible to everyone.
+We have a deep desire to connect people, communities and cultures.
+We actively work to engage and develop new audiences through the performance – and by offering high quality outreach and educational activities in collaboration with our presenting partners.

 Massimiliano grew up in Rome, where there was always a circus at the bottom of the street.
 He was inspired by the possibility of ordinary people doing extraordinary things.
 He began his career as a street performer, having his first show in Portugal at the age of 18.
 Wanting to pursue performing further he enrolled in Circo a Vapore, a theatre school based on the Le Coque method.
 However, his dream was still to be a circus performer so began his circus study the Carampa Circus School in Madrid for 2 years, then studied for 3 years at Circus Space in London, specialising in acrobalance.
 Since graduating Massi has performed with several companies throughout Europe, established his own production/performance company and worked very successfully as a free-lance performer and producer.
 Massi has also always been interested in teaching circus.
 In 2003 he began teaching juggling and acrobatics, and got a taste for sharing his skills, and since then he has continued to teach, create programs, and use circus to work with people of all ages.
 He worked with Let’s Circus in Newcastle (UK) to help create an acrobatics program for the long term planning and creation of a circus school in New Castle, and worked long-term for Circus Space as a senior trainer for the youth program.
 Since 2013 Massi has been giving his full focus to managing and performing for LIT Circus.